chandrashekhard17/Customer-Churn-Prediction---ANN-Implementation/README.md

-# 🧠 Customer Churn Prediction — ANN Implementation (Streamlit App)
+# 🧠 Customer Churn Prediction — Classification ANN Implementation (Streamlit App)

 ## 📘 Project Overview
 The **Customer Churn Prediction** project aims to predict whether a customer is likely to leave a telecom company or continue using its services.